 4. Prepare engaging questions

 Try asking questions that inspire even more questions to help the conversation move through the program by itself.
-The more engaging your questions are, the more value there will be for your guests to take away from the event.
+The more engaging your virtual event questions are, the more value there will be for your guests to take away from the virtual event.
 Keep in mind as well that a well-formulated question can help the conversation flow naturally.

 5. Keep an eye on who is online

 It may be difficult to do while simultaneously guiding the discussion, but keeping track of your guests during a virtual roundtable is necessary.
 Ensuring everyone is present and participative during the discussion will maintain an intimate environment where everybody feels seen and heard.